nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version implements an automatic recovery workflow for certain media errors that can occure during playback.
+This version implements an automatic recovery workflow htmlFor certain media errors that can occure during playback.
 Recoverable errors are `3003`, `3100` and `1008`.
 The allowed number of recoveries within 60 seconds (default: `3`) can be customized by the new config parameter `playback.mediaErrorRecoveries`.
 Further the support of the native HTMLMediaElement attribute `crossOrigin` is added and can be set via the new config parameter `playback.crossOrigin`.
 The values can be `'anonymous'`, `'use-credentials'` and `'not-set'` (default).

-Part of this release are minor adjustments for metrics and an improvement of the Mac OS version detection.
+Part of this release are minor adjustments htmlFor metrics and an improvement of the Mac OS version detection.
 Also an issue with the interaction of the `style.keepFrame` and the `style.poster` (since 4.9.1) functionality is fixed.
 Now after a pause the last frame will be kept instead of displaying the poster image with `keepFrame` enabled.